-The Ohio State University uses a secure online international tax compliance software called GLACIER.
-Glacier captures the information required to determine the actual tax status of an international person.
-All international persons who are not U.S. Residents and who are receiving payments from The Ohio State University are required to have a GLACIER record.
+The Ohio State University uses a secure online international tax compliance software called Glacier Tax Prep (GTP).
+GLACIER captures the information required to determine the actual tax status of an international person.
+All international persons who are not U.S. residents and who are receiving payments from The Ohio State University are required to have a GLACIER record.
 Therefore, a GLACIER record is required even if an international employee, student, scholar or visitor meets the definition of a Resident Alien for Tax Purposes.
 Once the university determines that you are a nonresident alien, you will receive an email to your Ohio State email address directing you to the GLACIER website with a username and password for entry.

 For questions related to filing taxes, contact firstname.lastname@example.org.